luismunyoz/bitrise-step-beat-android-code-stats/README.md

-# Beat Android code stats
+# Android code stats

-Generates a report with the Beat Android project stats
+Generates a report with the Android project stats

 ## How to use this Step